 After the sending state is satisfied that the packet covers all the relevant areas, it is sent to the receiving state for their review as well.
 The receiving state would be responsible for having a home study completed for the intended residence typically through the local social services agency.
-If the receiving state is satisfied following the home study, it notifies the sending state as well as sends a copy of the home study.
+If the receiving state is satisfied following the home study, it notifies the sending state and sends them a copy of the home study.
 At that time, following approval by both states involved, the interstate adoption may be completed.
 The Pennsylvania office of the Interstate Compact for the Placement of Children is located in Harrisburg and can be reached at (717)772-5503 for non-agency placements or (717)772-5502 for agency placements.